-Income (Exper rse) Recognized

-Consolidated Statements of onths Ended nber 31,

-Operations Location 2014 2013

-(in thousands)

-Interest rate swaps Interest expense \$224 \$320
+Income (Expense) Recognized Consolidated Statements of Twelve Months Ended December 31 (in thousands) Operations Location 2014 Interest rate swaps Interest expense \$ 224 \$ 320

 Derivative Instruments Not Designated as Hedges

 The Company enters into derivative instruments with the intent to partially mitigate the foreign exchange revaluation risk associated with recorded assets and liabilities that are denominated in a non-functional currency.
 The gains and losses on these derivative transactions offset the gains and losses generated by the revaluation of the underlying non-functional currency balances and are recorded in "Other expense (income), net" on the Consolidated Statements of Operations.
 The Company primarily uses foreign exchange forward contracts and cross currency basis swaps to hedge these risks.
 Any cash flows associated with the foreign exchange forward contracts and interest rate swaps not designated as hedges are included in cash from operating activities on the Consolidated Statements of Cash Flows.
 Any cash flows associated with the cross currency basis swaps not designated as hedges are included in investing activities on the Consolidated Statements of Cash Flows except for derivative instruments that include an other-than-insignificant financing element, in which case the cash flows will be classified as financing activities on the Consolidated Statements of Cash Flows.